BilliMorgan/Jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2., PostgreSQL 9.x, Bootstrap.
+Has full functionality including payment method and user authorization.

 TDD was used during creating this project as well as RSpec for testing some functionality.